Club Information

 Those of us as children who were brought up in the age when everyone had a live tree know the answer to this question, but for the benefit of a lot of parents today that only ever had a plastic tree a live tree gives off a fresh, beautiful natural scent that you will smell every time you enter the room.
 Selecting a live tree is a family affair where mum, dad and the kids [and sometimes grandparents] decide on the tree that is right for them.
 Having a live tree will provide memories of Christmas that will stay with the child for the rest of their life.

-Finally, many of us now are making the conscious choice to move away from plastic and artificial goods and prefer to try and use natural products that minimise damage to the environment such as a live Christmas tree.
+Finally, many of us now are making the conscious choice to move away from plastic and artificial goods and prefer to try and use natural products that minimise damage to the environment such as a live purpose grown Christmas tree.

 How do I look after a live tree?

-If you haven`t had one of our trees before we will give you an information sheet which will outline in detail all you need to know about looking after your tree.
+If you haven`t had one of our trees before we give you an information sheet which will outline in detail all you need to know about looking after your tree.
 We will also talk to you about setting up your tree to maximise enjoyment for you and your family.

 How long will my tree live?